Table of Contents

 Contested divorce process in India

 In Contested Divorce, one party files a divorce petition, and the other party files a Counter petition.
 On a counter, the petitioning party needs to deny all the grounds on which a divorce petition is being filed in the first place.

 Contested Divorce is a lengthy process that necessitates professional help.
 An experienced divorce lawyer knows how to tackle these hard and time-consuming tasks during a stormy and emotional time.
 He or she also knows how the contested divorce process in India works.

-Stages of the divorce process in India: the Code of Civil Procedure sets the rules for a contested divorce in India.
-It set out the rules and steps that must finish a Contested Divorce process in India.
+The Code of Civil Procedure sets the rules for a contested divorce process in India.
+It outlined the guidelines and procedures needed to complete the Contested Divorce process in India.

 - Both parties have to appear in court.
 If the court view that there is a chance for Conciliation, the court sends both parties to the conciliation center.
 If they settle their matter there, the petition is withdrawn.
 If it’s not decided, a trial will go on in court.

 - In a trial, the petition is filed.
 If there is no scope for Conciliation, or the conciliation process fails to reach an amicable solution.
 Then Respondent needs to deny every ground on which Divorce is being sought.